 Vitamins play a significant role in maintaining and supporting body functions and health.
 Healthy skin, hair and immune system are a result of proper intake of vitamins.
 Vitamin deficiency results in different bone, skin, hair or immune system problems.
 Their deficiency needs to be covered up with multivitamin supplements other than dog food and will generally be diagnosed and treated by a professional veterinarian.

-The most common vitamins that are essential for balanced diet in dogs are:
+The most common vitamins that are essential for a balanced diet in dogs are:

 - Vitamin B6: With an average adult requirement of 0.4 mg, the vitamin helps in immune responses, regulation of hormones, glucose generation, proper functioning of red blood cells, smooth nervous system functioning, and gene activation.

-- Vitamin B1: It plays an important role in metabolic activities to fulfil energy needs and ion activation in nervous tissues.
+- Vitamin B1: It plays an important role in metabolic activities to fulfill energy needs and ion activation in nervous tissues.

-- Vitamin K: It works by activating clotting agents, bone proteins, and few other proteins.
+- Vitamin K: It works by activating clotting agents, bone proteins, and a few other proteins.

 - Vitamin B12: It contains cobalt that is essential for myelin synthesis, the growth of young puppies, and cell reproduction.